mikeal/nopm/README.md

 This describes a method and related tooling for accomplishing the results one typically finds in a package manager, but without the need for a package manager.

 The result of this method is a cross-language/environment "package" ecosystem.
 One that is naturally decentralized since it doesn't even have a package manager to centralize.
-This involves describing functions and their combination with cryptography, so the resulting systems are verifiable and all trust is established by means of proof.
-Such an ecosystem can't be controlled, even by a central governing authority of such a standard, since any party that presents compatible proof can participate and any fork in such proofs would persist as long as it is agreeable between some number of parties no matter their size.
+This involves describing functions and their combination with cryptography, so the resulting systems are verifiable and trust is established by means of proof.
+Such an ecosystem can't be controlled, even by a central governing authority of such a standard, since any party that presents compatible proof can participate and any fork in such proofs would persist as long as it is agreeable between even only two actors.

 Along the way, we aquire verifiable fully reproducible builds, and a method by which anyone can add new forms of builds and packages without permission or coordination with any other party.
 The method described here can be implemented anywhere, it's not a subscription service or a product for you to download and depend on (thus depending upon **me**), it is freedom from precisely that process of dependence.